The first month of school. You know what that means: everybody’s excitedly planning for next summer.

 What is BofA Student Leaders?

 It’s an eight-week long paid summer internship program open to current junior and senior high school students.
-The first seven weeks are spent working with a local nonprofit (35 hours/week), and the eighth week is a summit with all 315 Leaders in Washington D.C..
+The first seven weeks are spent working 35 hours per week with a local nonprofit, and the eighth week is a summit with all 315 Leaders in Washington D.C..

-I was drawn to apply after hearing “bank” in the name, but truth be told, the actual focus of the program is ambiguous.
+I was drawn to apply after hearing “bank” in the name, but truth be told, the actual focus of the program is more complex than simply financial education or civic engagement.
 Because it’s sponsored by Bank of America, finance and economics definitely play an important role, but I was surprised by how much the program prioritized government/civics and volunteer service.

 This to say, no matter what subject you hope to pursue collegiately and professionally, so long as you consider yourself a leader (current or aspiring), BofA could be for you.